georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 >   <figcaption>Image credit <a href="https://xkcd.com/208/">xkcd.com</a></figcaption>
 > </figure>
 >
-> Regular expression are a whole separate language into themselves
+> Regular expression are a whole separate language unto themselves
 > and there are many resources online for learning to use and test
 > regex.
 Here are a couple that I have used:
 > * [RegexOne](https://regexone.com/) -- regular expression tutorials